Stan Reiz is regularly instructed to defend in cases involving allegations of serious crime and complex fraud, both as lead counsel and on his own.

-Stan has advised and represented clients who are in the public eye such as footballers, musicians and substantial companies.
+Stan has advised and represented clients who are in the public eye such as substantial companies, athletes and those involved in the music industry.

 Stan’s practice includes defending in a wide spectrum of financial crime cases including: